2002 Regular Session

-NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby recognize the civic leadership and public service of Charlie Horhn on the occasion of his retirement as District Director for United States Congressman Bennie G. Thompson, and extend our best wishes to Charlie and his family on this auspicious occasion.
+NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend the life and legacy of service of former Senator Clyde Woodfield and express the sympathy of the Legislature on his passing.

-BE IT FURTHER RESOLVED, That this resolution be presented to Charlie Horhn at his special retirement celebration on June 1, 2013, transmitted to Congressman Bennie Thompson and made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to his wife, Sharon, and members of his family, and be made available to members of the Capitol Press Corps.